 What is Lupus?

-Lupus is an autoimmune disease which is a disease in which the immune system attacks healthy tissues in the body causing a wide range of health issues.
-The inflammation that occurs with lupus and the attacks on healthy tissue can affect the skin, hair, brain, joints, organs, and blood vessels.
+Lupus is an autoimmune disease in which the immune system attacks healthy tissues in the body causing a wide range of health issues.
+The inflammatory aspect of the disease can affect the skin, hair, brain, joints, organs, and blood vessels.
 Because symptoms can come and go, many people don’t realize they have an autoimmune response happening.
 Rather they may think they are simply sick with a virus, or they may have been diagnosed with some other health issue since lupus symptoms mimic those of other diseases.

 Lupus Disease Symptoms

 Lupus disease symptoms can vary from person to person.
 Common symptoms are:

 - Joint pain, stiffness, and swelling